guill3m/Colorines-Dark/readme.md

 * Apache
 * Markdown

 The one I'm happier with is the CSS one, I just love the color combination that came out.
-I'm not saying that the others are not good (I wouldn't be releasing it), but I'm not 100% convinced with them, so it's likely I'll be updating them some time (or not, who knows?), in any case, the CSS bit it's probably not changing ever (or really slightly), but I'm open for suggestions, always.
+I'm not saying that the others are not good (I wouldn't be releasing it), but I'm not 100% convinced with them, so it's likely I'll be updating them some time (or not, who knows?), in any case, the CSS bit is probably not changing ever (or really slightly), but I'm open for suggestions, always.

 ##Some bacon, I mean, screenshots
 ![Screenshot](http://guillemandreu.com/github/screenshot.jpg)